Home Emissions Ozone Regional

 Periodic Regional Haze SIP Status Report

-As part of the Regional Haze Rule §309 Backstop Cap and Trade Program, the participating WRAP region States of New Mexico, Utah, and Wyoming, along with the City of Albuquerque-Bernalillo County have completed the draft 2010 Regional SO2 Emissions and Milestone Report.
+As part of the Regional Haze Rule §309 Backstop Cap and Trade Program, the participating WRAP region States of New Mexico, Utah, and Wyoming, along with the City of Albuquerque-Bernalillo County have completed the final 2010 Regional SO2 Emissions and Milestone Report.
 The report determines whether or not average adjusted sulfur dioxide (SO2) emissions from 2008, 2009, and 2010 emitted by large industrial sources, exceed the 2010 SO2 emission milestone set in the Regional Haze State Implementation Plans for New Mexico, Utah, Wyoming, and the City of Albuquerque.
-These states and city submitted regional haze plans and cooperated in the development of this draft report.
-The draft report shows that total adjusted emissions of SO2 from large industrial sources in the three states and one city in 2010 were 131,124 tons, which was lower than the 2009 adjusted emissions total of 143,704 tons.
+These states and city completed this report in support of their regional haze plans.
+The total adjusted emissions of SO2 from large industrial sources in the three states and one city in 2010 were 131,124 tons, which was lower than the 2009 adjusted emissions total of 143,704 tons.
 The average of 2008, 2009, and 2010 adjusted emissions is 146,808 tons.
-Based on this average adjusted annual emissions estimate, a preliminary determination has been made that the three states and one city have met the 2010 regional SO2 milestone of 200,722 tons under the revised plans.
-Please contact the individual state representatives listed on Page 1 of the draft Report for details on each state program’s respective data.
-Two additional analyses are included as part of the draft 2010 milestone report.
-The projected 2018 inventory that was used to develop the milestones in the §309 SIPs is still current and will be used in the 2013 SIP review to determine the likelihood of meeting the 2018 milestone.
-The 2006 audit of the tracking system has been determined to meet the requirement for a 5-year audit of the program in 2011.
+Based on this average adjusted annual emissions estimate, a determination has been made that the three states and one city have met the 2010 regional SO2 milestone of 200,722 tons under their revised plans.
+Please contact the individual state representatives listed on Page 1 of the report for details on each state program's respective data.
+Two additional analyses are included with the final 2010 Milestone Report.
+The projected 2018 inventory (Appendix C in the 2010 Final Report) that was used to develop the milestones in the §309 regional haze SIPs is still current and will be used in the 2013 SIP review to determine the likelihood of meeting the 2018 milestone.
+The 2011 Audit Report for the tracking system has been determined to meet the requirement for a 5-year audit of the program in 2011.

 Revised Milestones for §309 SO2 Backstop Cap and Trade Program